0dataapp/1click-proof/README.md

 ## [Caprover](https://caprover.com)

-The simplest way to install involves a docker-compose file:
+The least amount of steps to install involves a docker-compose file:

 1. navigate to "Apps" → "Create A New App" → "One-Click Apps/Databases"
 , then search for `>> TEMPLATE <<` or scroll to bottom.